trteodor/LVGL_Ported_TO_ILI9341_STM32F407/README.md

 I'am ported te lvgl 8.0 to STM32F407G + ILI9341 + XPT2064

-* Cube Low Level Driver
+* Cube Low Level Driver (LL Library to drive SPI for optimization)
 * ILI9341 Connected via SPI + DMA , it works in my opinion very well and stable! :)

 https://youtu.be/eH6FKjgsQfg   <- My Video prestation how to port the LVGL libarary on STM32 device or other in Polish league, it's rly simple!